Healthy Meals and Snacks

 • include a source of protein such as beans and pulses, eggs, fish, meat, cheese (or dairy alternative)

-• include a side dish such as a low-fat and lower-sugar yoghurt (or dairy alternative), tea cake, fruit bread, plain rice/corn cakes, homemade plain popcorn, sugar-free jelly
+• include a side dish such as a low-fat and lower-sugar yoghurt (or dairy alternative), tea cake, , plain rice cakes, please could you provide brown bread for sandhwiches .

-• include a drink such as water, skimmed or semi-skimmed milk, sugar-free or no-added-sugar drinks
+• include a drink such as water, or milk

 The Eatwell Guide shows you how to have a healthy balanced diet and can help you decide what to put in your child's lunchbox.